transentis/bptk_py/README.md

 ```

 ### Modifying points of graphical functions
 You may have defined graphical functions within stela Architect but a scenario may change these if you want.
 Internally, a graphical function is nothing else but a set of points and values.
 Hence, you may easily modify these points using the scenario JSON file.
-All you ened is the name of the graphical function, e.g. ``'capabilities.learningCurve'`` and the set of points for the function with their respective x and y values as list: `` [x,y] ``.
+All you need is the name of the graphical function, e.g. ``'capabilities.learningCurve'`` and the set of points for the function with their respective x and y values as list: `` [x,y] ``.
 Let us modify the previous scenario example and add some points:

 ```